-For the most part cookies, or small data files used by websites to track your internet usage, generally pose no threat to your computer.
+Cookies, small data files used by websites to track your internet usage, pose no threat to your computer.
 Some cookies can, however, compromise your privacy.
 They can also take up space–albeit a small amount–depending on how your operating system stores and retrieves data.
 Advertising companies, meanwhile, often embed cookies with web ads to track your browsing history and tailor specific ads.

-We’ve put together a guide outlining the various ways you can customize your cookie settings and delete them with browsers like Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Internet Explorer, along with data-cleaning applications like CCleaner.
+You may decide you want to toss out your cookies, delicious though they may sound, because of one or all the issues above.
+We’ve put together a guide outlining the various ways you can customize your cookie settings and delete them with browsers such as Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Internet Explorer, along with data-cleaning applications such as CCleaner.

 Google Chrome users can easily delete cookies, browsing data, and specify what sort of files Chrome should accept or block.